 Landlord insurance in Ontario is not required by law, but it is a wise decision to purchase this insurance protection.
 If you are not insured and suffer a loss, there may be considerable damages that you would be required to pay yourself.
 These expenses can add up quickly and may potentially far exceed your initial investment.

-If the property you own has a mortgage, it is very common for financial institutions to require insurance on the property when you purchase it.
-Since the institution has a financial interest in your property, it wants to make sure the property is properly insured.
-If the buyer cannot provide proof of insurance, there is a possibility the mortgage may be denied.
+If the property you own has a mortgage, it is very common for financial institutions to require insurance on the property when you purchase it and expect the insurance to be maintained.
+Since the lender has a financial interest in your property, it wants to make sure the property is properly insured.
+If the buyer cannot provide proof of insurance, the mortgage will likely be declined.

 Even if you had to purchase landlord insurance upon buying the property, you may want to have a closer look at the policy's details.
 There are different add-ons and extra coverages available to property owners that offer more protection than a standard policy.
 It's up to the individual to ensure he or she knows what is outlined in their insurance policy.
 That way, you are always prepared for the worst case scenario.
 An insurance broker at Morison Insurance will be more than happy to walk you through what your policy does and does not include, and help you find the best coverage for your needs.

 All damages and losses, including liability claims associated with a rental property, would be denied without the appropriate coverage in place.
-This is because renting a property, whether it be a separate residence or a portion of your primary residence, increases your liability exposure.
-Basically, by having tenants you open yourself up to more risks.
-This could include the risk of a fire started by your tenant's curling iron left on overnight, or the tenant damaging part of the property.
+This is because renting a property, whether it be a separate residence or a portion of your primary residence, increases exposure of cost.
+Basically, by having tenants you open yourself up to more risk.
+This could include the risk of an incidental or unintentional fire started by your tenant's curling iron left on overnight, or the tenant damaging part of the property.
 Not to mention liability claims.
-For instance, if you're not diligent about putting salt down on icy patches leading up to your property and your tenant slips and falls, injuring themselves in the process, you could find yourself at the start of a very long legal battle.
+For instance, if you're not diligent about a snow and salt program with logs maintained, and your tenant slips and falls, injuring themselves in the process, you could find yourself at the start of a very long legal battle.
 It's important to get Ontario landlord insurance to properly insure your investment, and to protect yourself financially.

 Landlord insurance protects your rental investment and provides liability protection when you rent your property.
 Landlord insurance is not legally mandatory, however, it is essential protection in case of insured losses.
-Should you find yourself needing to make a claim, all you have to do is reach out to your insurance company and notify them of the claim.
-Then, you will be able to access financial help that can help you repair, rebuild or replace part/all of your rental property, or access financial help in the event of a lawsuit.
+Should you find yourself needing to make a claim, you have the reassurance that you can contract your insurance broker to start the claims process.

-You should get landlord insurance when your purchase offer for a rental property is accepted by a seller.
+You should start the process of getting landlord insurance when your purchase offer for a rental property is accepted by a seller so it can be ready to be put into effect on closing.
 Contact a Morison Insurance broker to learn more about rental insurance coverages.

 Landlord insurance needs to be in place before the transfer of ownership.
 Typically, once an offer is accepted, you have weeks, if not months, before the title is transferred.
 Your insurance broker can properly assess your insurance needs and determine what the best coverage options will be for you.
 The broker will provide several rental property insurance quotes, and you can decide which insurance policy best meets your needs.